 The Contemporary Austin believes teens have a unique and special voice in contemporary art.
 We offer innovative programs where teens build a community that strengthens and inspires their creative expression, propensity for risk taking, and critical engagement with art and contemporary ideas.
 Open mind and curiosity needed for assembly!

 The Contemporary Austin’s Teen Tumblr blog is an active forum, with writing, images, video, news, and more on contemporary culture.
 Check back frequently to stay current with these Internet happenings.

-The Contemporary Austin opens several times a year for FREE teen events in which teens take over the museum for an evening.
+The Contemporary Austin opens several times a year for FREE teen events in which teens take over the museum.
 Past events have included local DJs, flashlight art tours, black-light art-making, workshops by local Austin artists, improv, zines, and a graffiti wall.
 Keep your eyes peeled for open mic nights, movie screenings, performances, and other creative happenings by local teens.